duchoud/adawebsite/index.md

 ## Funny Side Note:

 War is dark.
 Sometimes, when we face darkness, we tend to use comedy as a way to heal.
-Therefore we wanted to compare the lexicon used before and after the war by aggregating the plots used before WW2, Vietnam and Iraq and after.
+Therefore we wanted to compare the lexicon used in comedy movie before and after the war by aggregating the plots used before WW2, Vietnam and Iraq and after.

 ![image](data/wordcloud_before.png)